lkusmir/aws-bootcamp-cruddur-2023/journal/week1.md

 5. Research best practices of Dockerfile and attempt to implement it in your Dockerfile

-* commands kolejnosc matters
+* commands order matters
-* dont' do root - rootless is the new black
+* don't do root - rootless is the new black
 * use explicit versions
 * keep it small